A Simple and Correct Even-Odd Algorithm for the Point-in-Polygon Problem for Complex Polygons: Abstract

 \section{Abstract}

-Determining if a point is in a polygon or not is used by a lot of applications in computer graphics, computer games and geoinformatics.
+{Determining if a point is in a polygon or not is used by a lot of applications in computer graphics, computer games and geoinformatics.
 Implementing this check is error-prone since there are many special cases to be considered.
-In this paper we present a simple even-odd algorithm to solve this problem for complex polygons in linear time.
+This holds true in particular for complex polygons whose edges intersect each other creating holes.
+In this paper we present a simple even-odd algorithm to solve this problem for complex polygons in linear time and prove its correctness for all possible points and polygons.
+We furthermore provide examples and implementation notes for this algorithm.}

-\section{Introduction}
+\section{\uppercase{Introduction}}

-At a first glance, the point-in-polygon problem seems to be a rather simple problem of geometry: given an arbitrary point \textit{Q} and a closed polygon \textit{P} the question is whether the point lies inside or outside the polygon.
-There exist different algorithms to solve this problem, such as a cell-based algorithm \cite{Zalik:20011135}, the winding number algorithm \cite{Hormann:2001131} or the even-odd algorithm that is used in this paper.
-The problem is not as trivial as it seems to be if the edges of the polygon can intersect other edges as seen in figure \ref{IntersectingPolygon}.
-This kind of polygon is also often called a \textit{complex ploygon} since it can contain "holes".
+At a first glance, the point-in-polygon problem seems to be a rather simple problem of geometry: given an arbitrary point $Q$ and a closed polygon $P$, the question is whether the point lies inside or outside the polygon.
+There exist different algorithms to solve this problem, such as a cell-based algorithm \cite{Zalik:20011135}, the winding number algorithm \cite{Hormann:2001131} or the even-odd algorithm \cite{Foley:1990} that is used in this paper.
+The problem is not as trivial as it seems to be if the edges of the polygon can intersect other edges as seen in Figure~\ref{IntersectingPolygon}.
+This kind of polygon is also often called a complex polygon since it can contain "holes".

 A lot of special cases have to be considered (e.g. if the point lies on an edge) and most of the existing even-odd algorithms either fail one or more of these special cases or have to implement some kind of workaround \cite{Schirra:2008}.
-We present an even-odd algorithm that works with all points and all polygons with no special cases to be considered.
+The rest of this paper is organized as follows.
+In Section~\ref{sec:alg}, we present an even-odd algorithm and prove its correctness for all possible points and polygons with no special cases to be considered.
+In Section~\ref{sec:example}, we apply this algorithm to an example complex polygon.
+We then provide implementation notes in Section~\ref{sec:im}.
+Section~\ref{sec:con} summarizes this work.

-\section{The even-odd algorithm}
+\section{\uppercase{The even-odd algorithm}}

-The algorithm itself is fairly simple: cast an infinite ray from the point in question and count how many edges of the polygon the ray intersects.
+The basic even-odd algorithm itself is fairly simple: cast an infinite ray from the point in question and count how many edges of the polygon the ray intersects \cite{Foley:1990}.